MalingaBandara/Currency-Conversion-Exchange-Microservices/README.md

 # Currency Conversion and Exchange API with Microservices

-This project demonstrates the development of a currency conversion and exchange API using Java Spring Boot Cloud with microservices architecture deployed with Docker.
-The project is split into four microservices:
+This project leverages Spring Boot, Microservices architecture, Cloud computing, and Docker for implementing a Currency Conversion and Exchange API.
+It comprises several microservices designed to handle currency-related operations efficiently.

+## Overview

+The Currency Conversion and Exchange API project facilitates seamless currency conversion and exchange operations.
+It comprises the following microservices:

-1. **Currency Conversion Microservice**: Responsible for converting currency.
+1. **Currency Conversion Microservice**: Converts currencies based on provided exchange rates.
-2. **Currency Exchange Microservice**: Handles currency exchange operations.
+2. **Currency Exchange Microservice**: Executes currency exchange operations utilizing the available exchange rates.
-3. **Naming Server Microservice**: Provides service discovery using Eureka.
+3. **Naming Server Microservice**: Offers service discovery functionalities using Eureka for microservice coordination.
-4. **API Gateway Microservice**: Serves as the entry point for accessing the API.
+4. **API Gateway Microservice**: Serves as the central entry point for accessing the APIs and efficiently routes requests to the appropriate microservices.

-## Technologies Used
+## Technologies Utilized

-- **Java Spring Boot Cloud**: Framework for building microservices.
+- **Spring Boot**: For rapid development of microservices.
+- **Microservices Architecture**: For scalability, resilience, and maintainability.
+- **Cloud Computing**: Utilized for deployment, offering scalability and accessibility.
-- **Docker**: Used for containerization and deployment.
+- **Docker**: Used for containerization, ensuring consistency across various environments.
-- **Eureka**: Service discovery tool.
+- **Eureka**: For service discovery and registration.
-- **Zipkin**: Distributed tracing system.
+- **Zipkin**: Providing distributed tracing capabilities.
-- **H2 Database**: In-memory database for development.
+- **H2 Database**: Used for storing exchange rates data.
-- **RabbitMQ**: Message broker for communication between microservices.
+- **RabbitMQ**: For asynchronous communication between microservices.
-- **Resilience4j**: Library for implementing resilience patterns.
+- **Resilience4j**: Offering fault tolerance and resiliency to microservices.

 ## Project Structure